 Type a name for your database and press OK.
+Do not use Swedish öäå or other not English letters.

 A new database has now been created and added to the list.

 3.1.2 Creating tables

 To create a new table, click on the button "Create Table" (after selecting the correct database).
 The MySQL Table Editor comes up, where you can define columns and keys: